 Throughout the school year, Keith hosts a variety of special events on behalf of sports, fine arts, and academic clubs to name a few.
 These efforts bring the school family together and benefit our community in so many ways.
 We are grateful to all of the people who volunteer their time and creativity to assist in making these events so successful.
 Four of our biggest fundraising events of the year are the Classics and Chrome Car Show, the International Food Fest, the Kaitlyn Mary Miller Memorial Golf Outing and the Walk-a-Thon.

 Classics and Chrome Car Show

-The Classics and Chrome Car Show will take place April 20-21, 2013.
+The Classics and Chrome Car Show will take place in April 2014.
 Averaging more than 10,000 spectators per event during the last two years, this annual celebration of automotive history has raised more than $500,000 for tuition grants and scholarships, given away $400,000 in raffle prizes and entertained more than 50,000 spectators.

 Classics and Chrome is the largest indoor car show in Northern Illinois.
 It features more than 120 unique vehicles that span over 100 years including pre – and post-war classics, sports cars, muscle cars, hot-rod and custom cars, exotic and race cars, specialty cars and motorcycles.
 Due to its growing reputation as a premiere car show, the event has attracted many high profile exhibitors and cars.
 In fact, in 2011 Indy Racing Series cars driven by Danica Patrick and A.J.
 Foyt were on display and in the 2010, three 007 movie vehicles were provided by the Ian Fleming Foundation.